AashitaK/AashitaK.github.io/_posts/2017-07-30-Scraping-data.md

 share: true
 mathjax:
 ---
 [//]: # (The first step for a data science project is to obtain the data to work with.
-In this age of [Kaggle](https://www.kaggle.com/) and the abundance of datasets freely available in read-to-use format to learn and practise  data science tools, one may miss out the various tools available in python for data-scraping from the internet.
+In this age of [Kaggle](https://www.kaggle.com/) [//]: # (and the abundance of datasets freely available in read-to-use format to learn and practise  data science tools, one may miss out the various tools available in python for data-scraping from the internet.
 In certain data science projects, data may not be readily available in the desirable format, but need to be mined from the internet.)

 For applying data science to tackle certain real-world tasks, data often needs to be mined from the internet.
 The course [*Using Python to Access Web Data*](https://www.coursera.org/learn/python-network-data) by University of Michigan on Coursera taught by [Prof. Charles Severance](http://www.dr-chuck.com/) is a very helpful resource for web-scraping.
 This blog is an attempt to give a brief overview of the tools taught in this course in a way that can be grasped by a beginner in data science.

 [//]: # (Knowing how to gather data available on the internet gives one more flexibity and independence to choose a project of one's own liking.)